Numerical evidence for the non-Abelian eigenstate thermalization hypothesis: Numerical support for the non-Abelian ETH

+Figure~\ref{fig:DiagShaded} in App.~\ref{app:data} further supports the expectation of smoothness.
+The figure shows the reduced matrix elements' averages over narrow energy-density windows.
+At each $s_\alpha$ value, the mean varies mostly linearly with $E_\alpha / N$, fluctuating only slightly.
+Furthermore, as a function of $s_\alpha$, the mean varies monotonically and nearly linearly.
+These behaviors are consistent with the non-Abelian ETH's first term (Sec.~\ref{sec_Backgrnd_NAETH}).

 We now present evidence for the non-Abelian ETH's second term [Eq.~\eqref{eq_NAETH}], focusing on block-diagonal reduced matrix elements $\langle \alpha || T^\1 || \alpha \rangle$.
 We focus on one $\vec{S}^2$ eigenspace and on a small energy-density window.
-The window has a width of 0.1.\footnote{ For reference, the 18-qubit system's Hamiltonian has a bandwidth of 68.
+The window has a width of 0.1.\footnote{ For reference, the Hamiltonian has a bandwidth of 68.
 The window-width 0.1 balances the need for a narrow window with the need for enough reduced matrix elements that their variance is meaningful.
 To secure enough matrix elements, we center the window near the peak of the eigenspace's DOS (Fig.~\ref{fig:Q18_DOS}).} We subtract the average reduced matrix element, expected to equal $\mathcal{T}^\1( \mathcal{E}, s_\alpha )$, from $\langle \alpha || T^\1 || \alpha \rangle$.
 The difference should equal the non-Abelian ETH's second term.
 Due to the $R^{(T)}_{\alpha \alpha}$ in Eq.~\eqref{eq_NAETH}, the difference should behave as a random variable.
-Figure~\ref{fig:Q18_Diag_Hist_s3} supports this expectation with a histogram from the representative $s_\alpha {=} 3$ subspace.
-A Gaussian distribution fits the histogram well.
+Figure~\ref{fig:Q18_Diag_Hist_s3} supports this expectation with a histogram from the representative $s_\alpha {=} 3$ subspace. $e_\mathrm{diag}$ denotes a possible value of any given block-diagonal element, minus the average block-diagonal element.
+A Gaussian distribution $P_\mathrm{Gauss}(e_\mathrm{diag})$ fits the histogram well; the coefficient of determination is $R^2 = 0.989$.